michaelmeng998/htn-2020-backend/readme.md

 }
 ```

-the key must be named 'user_id' and the endpoint can only add 1 userID at a time to an event.
+the key must be named 'user_id' and the endpoint can only add 1 user_id at a time to an event.
+Also, the user_id should be a positive integer number.
 If any of these restrictions are broken, a 400 status code is returned along with an error message.
+If the user_id does not exist in the database, then the api will return a message saying so.

-When the request to add the user to the event is succesful, then the following success message is returned:
+When the request to add the user to the event is successful, then the following success message is returned:

 ```
 User has been sucesfully added to event :)